wp-plugins/simple-hijri-calendar/readme.txt

 == Installation ==

-The quickest method for installing the importer is:
+The quickest method for installing the simple hijri calendar is:

 1. Visit Tools -> Import in the WordPress dashboard
 1. Click on the WordPress link in the list of importers